 Few can imagine what it’s like for your first year as a mother to be your first year as a business owner as well.
 From her perspective, “being a woman-owned, mother-owned business is probably my [most unique] challenge, but also my biggest blessing.”
 In that first year, she brought her son to work every day.
 (We just happened to visit on a Friday that school was out, and got to see him enjoy chocolate chip pancakes and bacon delivered from the kitchen.)
 Discussing that first year, Laura said, “I didn’t know anything about being a mother, and I didn’t know anything about being a business owner, so, you know, we just kind of went through the days together, and I don’t know it any other way.
 It was normal.
 It was like what our normal is supposed to be.”

 At that moment, her son, hearing his mom talk about him, leaned over and whispered in her ear.
 Laura let us in on the secret: “he just said that spending all the days with me is good.”

-After hearing Laura’s story, I’m sure you will be as compelled as I was to check out The Growling Rabbit.
-I swear her ham and brie wafflewich topped with a perfectly fried egg was a spiritual experience for me (see below), but what really sealed the deal was knowing that my $20 wasn’t being funneled into just another large Chicago restaurant group.
-Instead, my carbs help keep this mom running her business, independently, creating jobs for local women in the kitchen and adding real value to our community.
+After hearing Laura’s story, it's hard to resist checking out The Growling Rabbit.
+Eating the ham and brie wafflewich topped with a perfectly fried egg is close to a spiritual experience (see below), but what really seals the deal is knowing that your brunch money isn't being funneled into just another large Chicago restaurant group.
+Instead, it helps keep this mom running her business, independently, creating jobs for local women in the kitchen and adding real value to our community.